ElementAstro/atom-docs/src/content/docs/en/type/cstream.md

 ---
-title: cstream Class Documentation
+title: cstream
-description: Comprehensive documentation for the cstream class in the atom::type namespace, including constructors, member functions, container transformations, element access, aggregation operations, utility functions, and usage examples.
+description: Comprehensive for the cstream class in the atom::type namespace, including constructors, member functions, container transformations, element access, aggregation operations, utility functions, and usage examples.
 ---

-# cstream Class Documentation
+# cstream

 The `cstream` class is a part of the `atom::type` namespace and provides a stream-like interface for performing operations on containers.
 It offers a wide range of functionalities for manipulating and analyzing data in containers.